 Students presenting the reading overview will blog notes on the readings along with relevant images, videos, links, etc., and questions for discussion – 24 hours prior to presentation.
 There is no preset agenda for the presentation and discussion.
-Presenters will read the material, decide what is interesting and relevant, incorporate personal interests, and seek additional information on interesting issues (Google is fine, but real books and other library resources are good also).
+Presenters will read the material, decide what is interesting and relevant, incorporate personal interests, and seek additional information on interesting issues (Google is fine, but best to focus on more scholarly sources; real books and other library resources are also suggested).
 Just make it interesting, even if you have to be creative or take things in an unexpected direction.

 Non-presenting students will blog a series of notes in outline format from the readings.
 Please include interesting quotes, facts, ideas, or even personal experiences and how they relate to the readings – anything you think is worth discussing in class.
 If something – anything! – piques your interest while reading, document it.
 Also include three issues or questions worth discussing, and Google three issues (anything of interest to you).

-2. Current environmental issues: Discuss for 20-30 minutes: Each student will locate an environmental issue of interest per week and post a brief summary to the blog at least 24 hours prior to class meeting.
-You can include images and links in your posting and we can refer to it in class.
-The issue can be almost anything – current events, interesting book (or book review), media articles, personal experience, etc. Please try to relate these issues to the issues we are reading about for the week.
-Hopefully, our seminar readings will begin to provide us with insights into current events.
+2. Current environmental issues: Discuss for 20-30 minutes: Each student will find one environmental issue of interest per week and post a brief summary to the blog at least 24 hours prior to class meeting.
+Include images and links in your posting to make it alluring and engaging.
+The issue can be almost anything – current events, interesting book (or book review), media articles, personal experience, etc.

 Course Evaluation: Write up one or two pages on your general thoughts about the class: focus on content (readings, projects), format (seminar, discussion, projects), and anything else that strikes you as important.
 Indicate one or two of the best things about the class, and one or two of the worst things about the class (with suggestions as to fixing them).
 Comment on the kind of projects we did this semester, versus a more typical research project (which is what was done in previous semesters).
 Comment on the readings, which might go, which should stay, and any topics that might be included in the class.Course Summary Comments: In a page or two, summarize your work in the course.
 Include participation, effort, reading notes, and projects.
 Based on this, suggest a grade you believe you deserve for the course, and justify this grade with evidence.
 You may discuss personal development, the slavish hours you put into the readings, the obvious superiority of your project, your sparkling and witty comments in class, etc. I reserve the right to adjust student suggested grades up or down.